 With this in mind, it is imperative to ensure that every business – whether small, medium or large, has adequate systems in place to back up data.
 Further to this, it is equally important that you have detailed plans outlining those activities will occur in the event of a disaster, or mass data loss.

-So, what are we talking about, when we talk about DR, BCP and CDP?
-In summary, these terms outline the procedures and systems that ensure that adequate measures are in place with respect to data and business continuity.
-Combined, these capabilities will protect the business interests, as well as document the methods and systems used to recover services in a timely manner.
+When people in technology talk about backup and disaster recovery strategies, three terms often come up, DRP, BCP and CDP.
+So what are we talking about, when we talk about DRP, BCP and CDP?
+In summary, these terms outline the procedures and systems that ensure that adequate measures are in place with respect to data protection and business continuity.
+We are talking more than just simple daily backups, we are talking about pre-determined, outlined strategies, to protect, maintain and restore your business operations in the event of a disaster.
+These capabilities will protect the business interests, as well as document the methods and systems used to recover services in a timely manner.

 When disaster strikes, it’s essential to know what to do.